 The first location for the Library was three cramped rooms in City Hall.
 On February 11, 1895, the Library was moved to the old Concert Hall, 1217-1221 Chestnut Street.
 Library officials, however, criticized their new home as "an entirely unsuitable building, where its work is done in unsafe, unsanitary and overcrowded quarters, temporary make-shifts."
 These unpopular quarters were occupied until December 1, 1910, when the Library was moved yet again, to the northeast corner of 13th and Locust Streets.

 On June 2, 1927, the massive Central Library opened for service at its present location on Logan Square.
 The building had been in the planning stages since 1911; however, various obstacles, including World War I, halted progress on the building.
 It now serves as the main library and administrative headquarters for the Free Library of Philadelphia system.

-Over the years, numerous branches have been added to the Free Library system, many of them funded by philanthropist Andrew Carnegie, who donated $1.5 million for branch construction in 1903.
-Today, the Free Library is composed of 61 locations citywide, including Parkway Central Library, three large regional libraries, 49 neighborhood libraries, four technology Hot Spots, the Library for the Blind and Physically Handicapped, the Regional Research and Operations Center, and The Rosenbach of the Free Library of Philadelphia.
+Over the years, numerous neighborhood libraries have been added to the Free Library system, many of them funded by philanthropist Andrew Carnegie, who donated $1.5 million for neighborhood library construction in 1903.
+Today, the Free Library is composed of Parkway Central Library, three large regional libraries, 49 neighborhood libraries, community Hot Spots, the Library for the Blind and Physically Handicapped, the Regional Research and Operations Center, and the Rosenbach.